Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 4. Create a Policy on the provider

 In order to manage the accessibility rules of an asset, it is essential to create a policy.
-However, to keep things simple, we will choose a policy that gives direct access to the entire asset catalog.
+However, to keep things simple, we will choose a policy that gives direct access to all the assets that are associated within the contract definitions.
 This means that the consumer connector can request any asset from the provider connector.

 ```bash